-Call ‘em what you will – friet, friets, patat, Vlaamse Frieten – but one thing is sure, the Dutch can’t seem to get enough of ‘em!
-In fact, they love ‘em so much they eat over 41 million kilos of these tasty guys per year!
-Now folks, I know it’s Friday and I don’t want your brains to explode, so I’ll kindly do the math for you; that’s 2.5 kilos (5.5 lbs) of fries per Dutchie per year!
-Oh my!
+Call ’em what you will – friet, friets, patat, Vlaamse Frieten – but one thing is sure, the Dutch can’t seem to get enough of ’em!
+In fact, they love ’em so much they eat over 41 million kilos of these tasty guys per year!
+(But Dutch people don’t just stop at fries.
+Every Dutchie actually consumes over 18kg (40 lbs) of frozen potato products per year!
+Oh my!)

 In English we refer to them as French Fries, but the French can’t take claim for their invention.
 Sadly, neither can the Dutch.
 These bad boys were born to the Dutchie’s favourite neighbour: Belgium and were coined “french fries” by